frictionlessdata/datapackage/specs/fiscal-data-package.md

 A main concern of this specification is the ability to work with data _as it is currently exists_, without forcing publishers to modify the contents or structure of their current data files in order to "adapt" them to the specification.

-It concernes with how fiscal data should be packaged and providing means for publishers to best convey the meaning of the data - so it can be optimally used by consumers.
+It concerns with how fiscal data should be packaged and providing means for publishers to best convey the meaning of the data - so it can be optimally used by consumers.
 This specification also provides details regarding file-formats, data-types, meta-data and structuring the data in files.

-On the othen hand, this specification is, _by design_, non-opinionated about which data _should_ be published by publishers - which data-sets, which fields and and the internal processes these reflect.
+On the other hand, this specification is, _by design_, non-opinionated about which data _should_ be published by publishers - which data-sets, which fields and and the internal processes these reflect.

-Along side this specification are two fiscal taxonomies which serve as standards for publishing _budget_ files and _spending_ files.
+Alongside this specification are two fiscal taxonomies which serve as standards for publishing _budget_ files and _spending_ files.
 These can be found here:
 - [The Budget Fiscal Data Package Standard](./fiscal-data-package--budgets.md)
 - [The Spending Fiscal Data Package Standard](./fiscal-data-package--spending.md)